Bill Shirley: Sleeping Beauty

 They acted out their parts just as if they were to appear personally in the finished production.
 The two even kissed for the sound-track cameras.
 After their voices were recorded, the animators drew every motion of the characters' lips to fit each enunciated syllable from the actors' mouths, so that viewers would be able to "see" the voices and hear them.
 The animators would draw sixteen drawings for each syllable formed by the lips.
 Shirley would later remember that he said, "Whoa, Samson!" to a non-existent horse for a whole day before the sound engineers were satisfied with the inflection.
 And at that point, Samson had not even been sketched as a horse.
+To him, Samson was “a real character”, and he thought that Walt Disney could popularize him as “another Pluto”.

 Shortly before the film was released, Shirley and Costa performed together at the Hollywood Bowl on a Disney themed night in 1958.

 In an interview, Costa recalled that she and the actresses playing the fairy godmothers (Verna Felton, Barbara Jo Allen, and Barbara Luddy) were endeared to Shirley, his good looks, and his shyness, adding that "we all had our crushes on him" and "he was so shy and we all had just genuine crushes on that Prince.
 He was really cute."
 In another interview she said, "We loved to tease him.
 Verna Felton who played Flora would always creep up behind him with a pencil and act like it was a baton [wand].
 She'd do some fairy work on him and say he was going to be the greatest, handsomest, and all of this."
 Shirley and Costa sang the iconic song of the film,"Once Upon a Dream".

-Besides the original, there is a version of the song that was unused and unpublished for the film.
-It contains rare vocals from both performers that differ slightly from those used in the finished product; this can easily be found on the Internet and the 1997 edition of the VHS.
-This version is widely considered by fans to be "prettier".